 Positive

-You may realize that you are not moving forward because of certain fears a lack of determination.
+You may realize that you are not moving forward because of certain fears or a lack of determination.
 Perhaps you were taught as a young child to worry about failing or getting hurt.
-Since this is holding you back, you may file to change your personal character to become a more courageous and determined person.
+Since this is holding you back, you may want to change your personal character to become a more courageous and determined person.

 Negative

 Some people become discouraged because of their lack of success, perhaps due to overestimating their abilities and chances.
-Such a person may become fearful and will avoid taking risks necessary to achieve a goal.
+Such a person may become fearful and will avoid taking the risks necessary to achieve a goal.
 Others may simply give up and have a negative personal character trait of one who doesn't try.

 Social character concerns your attitudes in dealing with others.
 You may change in a positive or negative direction.
 Something must motivate you to change the social character traits that you have been taught.